-The assignment is placed at the module end and consists of several questions that address the objectives.
-The purpose of the assignment is to give you an opportunity to practise the acquired knowledge and to check for yourself how well you understand and remember the presented material.
-To find out the latter, it is important that you not refer to the instructional text when you are working on the assignment.
-Therefore, if you do not feel confident about your knowledge of the subject matter, it is better to study it again or discuss your doubts with the instructor or your classmates rather than to do the assignment prematurely.
+presented material.
+To find out how much you remember, it is important that you not refer to the instructional text when you are working on the assignment.
+Therefore, if you don't feel confident about your knowledge of the subject matter, it is better to study it again or discuss your doubts with the instructor or your classmates rather than to do the assignment prematurely.

 In most cases, to answer the assignment questions you will need to fill in the blanks and choose the right statement(s) from those listed in brackets.
 In the few other cases, the instructions provided explain what you are expected to do.
+This built in practice may or may not be similar in style to the test questions that you will be required to do.

 Except for short modules, you do not have to wait until you finish the whole module in order to work on the assignment.
-Usually, you can do this right after those summaries of the key concepts where instructions are placed that guide you to specific assignment questions.
+Typically, you can do this right after those summaries of the key concepts where instructions are placed that guide you to specific assignment questions.